wazam/fantasy-baseball-buzz/README.md

 # [Jamball](https://github.com/wazam/fantasy-baseball-buzz)

-Jamball tracks MLB player trends, statistics, and projections across multiple baseball fantasy sources to help you make understand the data.
-Written in Python.
+Jamball aggregates MLB player trends, statistics, and projections from multiple baseball and fantasy sources to provide you a more in-depth picture of player true values across all parts of the internet.
+Written in Python. #FreeMaxScherzer

 ## Supported Sites